Energy-efficient predictive control for connected, automated driving under localization uncertainty: Data-driven Design of and

 \subsubsection{Initialization}

 To initialize the dataset, we simulate a simple scenario rather than a complex urban road driving scenario.
-In this scenario, the vehicle with zero initial speed is on a single road segment with just one traffic light, located 200 meters away.
+In this scenario, the vehicle with zero initial speed is on a single road segment with just one traffic light, located 200 meters away, i.e., $s_\mathrm{tl}^0=200$.
 The goal for the vehicle is to cross the traffic light within a $20$-second.
-We design the following suboptimal planner for initialization to solve the given problem starting from the initial estimate $\hat{\mathbf{x}}_0$: